Effective date - 11.08.2021

 Where we identify a potentially suspicious transaction or service, the Compliance and Reporting Officer shall examine the relevant records to confirm whether there are reasonable grounds to suspect that the service or transaction may be related, directly or indirectly, to the commission of serious criminal conduct (including money laundering or terrorist financing).

-We shall, on our own initiative, report any fact which might be an indication of money laundering, to any respective regulatory authorities.
+We shall, on our own initiative, report any fact which might be an indication of money laundering, to any respective regulatory authorities and submit to the Financial Intelligence Unit without delay all the information available to us, which the Financial Intelligence Unit will request in its enquiry.

-We maintain records, which can be used in law enforcement investigations in case of well-founded suspicion of money laundering or terrorist financing activities.
+We maintain and store records for 5 years after the termination of cooperation records, which can be used in law enforcement investigations in case of well-founded suspicion of money laundering or terrorist financing activities.
 The retained record include:

 (a) in the case of customer identification, a copy or the references of the evidence required, for a period of at least seven years after the relationship with their customer has ended;